Home » Health Conditions » Cancer Types

 barbecue

 The issue is that there are health risks and environmental implications to grilling meats that often go unconsidered.
 If you use a charcoal or wood-burning grill, the fire is releasing “dirty” hydrocarbons and soot into the air and your respiratory system.
-In fact, Canada has recently deemed charcoal to be a restricted under the Hazardous Products Act.
+In fact, Canada has recently deemed charcoal to be a restricted product under the Hazardous Products Act.
 According to the Canadian Department of Justice, charcoal briquettes in bags that are advertised, imported or sold in Canada must display a label warning of the potential hazards of the product.

 So, you switch to a gas grill, but the temperature is still so high that the meat is charred, and the fat from the animal still drips repeatedly on the heating element.
 And, out of the smoke, comes polycyclic aromatic hydrocarbons (PAHs) and heterocyclic amines (HCAs)—carcinogenic pollutants that smell great but behave badly.